gniewomir/django-react-cms/services/graphql/README.md

 * [x] Setup authentication
 * [x] Setup schema for 'accounts'
 * [x] Setup resolvers for 'accounts' schema
+* [ ] Return JWT token only if request was authorized with JWT token
 * [ ] Setup splitting and combining schema and resolvers for different entities
 * [ ] Setup BDD-like tests (https://github.com/intuit/karate ?)